coltekin/ud-docs-tr/_tr-feat/Case.md

 while in fixed-word-order languages these functions would be distinguished merely by the positions of the nouns in the sentence.

 In Turkish, case is an inflectional feature of [nouns](tr-pos/NOUN).
 In some cases, [numerals](tr-pos/NUM)) may also be inflected for case when they are used as nouns.
-It is also valency feature of [prepositions](tr-pos/ADP) (saying that the adposition requires its argument to be in that case).
+It is also valency feature of [postpositions](tr-pos/ADP) (saying that the adposition requires its argument to be in that case).

 Traditionally, Turkish is considered to have 6 cases (nominative is often not listed): `Nom`, `Acc`, `Gen`, `Dat`, `Loc`, `Abl`.
-We also consider suffix *-lA* as case suffix introducing comitative or instrumental case, and mark it as `Ins` (although the function may sometimes be `Com` in some of these cases, currently we do not distinguish the two).
+We also consider suffix *-lA* as a case suffix introducing comitative or instrumental case, and mark it as `Ins` (although the function may sometimes be `Com` in some of these cases, currently we do not distinguish the two).

 ### `Nom`: nominative / direct